 The trend has been steadily increasing for a long time, and in 2024 the numbers were clear: Danes prefer to shop on their mobiles.

 In 2024, 60.8% of all purchases during Black Week were made via mobile, and mobile had a higher conversion rate than desktop.
 One reason is that consumers' patience and attention spans are increasingly short and they expect fast and relevant communication - preferably directly on their mobiles.
-And for that, SMS marketing is by far the most effective channel.
+And for that, SMS and RCS are by far the most effective channels.

 At the same time, figures from MobilPay show that Danish consumers swiped 1.8 million times on Black Friday in 2024 - equivalent to DKK 1.2 billion paid to online stores via MobilPay.